Busin731/goChord-viewer/README.md

 $ npm i
 ```

-2. Change the songText input in demo/sample.js (Or any source file in src)
+3. Change the songText input in demo/sample.js (Or any source file in src)
-3. Bundle js and css files with webpack (the output will be in dist folder)
+4. Bundle files with webpack (the output will be in dist folder)

 ```sh
 $ npm run build
 ```

-5. Open demo/index.html on the browser to see the result!
+5. Open again demo/index.html to see the result!

 ## ChordPro format: Lyrics and Chords